fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

-= 2.3 =
+= 2.3.1 =
+* Spaces and Tabs are now correct at pre tags.
+(Thanks to mark for his help) = 2.3 =
 * Now to add new Posts to the black-/white-list, you only must select it from a dropdown = 2.2 =